-In order to ensure quality service learning experiences for our students and community partners, and to ensure that faculty members utilizing service learning pedagogy are well-supported, the CPS Executive Committee requires that all CPS courses undergo a peer-review process.
-Faculty interested in teaching a CPS service learning course should complete the online application form and submit it to the CPS Executive Committee at least one semester prior to implementation.
+In order to ensure quality service learning experiences for our students and community partners, and to ensure that faculty members utilizing service learning pedagogy are well-supported, Tulane University requires that all service-learning courses undergo a peer-review process.
+Faculty interested in teaching a CPS service learning course should complete the online application form and submit it to CPS at least one semester prior to implementation.

-After service learning sections have been approved by the CPS curriculum committee, CPS will forward the proposals to the Newcomb-Tulane College Curriculum Committee (NTC-CCC).
-NTC-CCC will review the proposal within a week of receipt and will work with CPS to address any queries or concerns.
-Once CPS has resolved any discrepancies and/or requested revisions from faculty, the proposals will be resubmitted to NTC-CCC for approval.
-Once the sections have been approved by NTC-CCC, CPS will inform the registrar's office of the sections to be listed in the schedule of courses, as approved by NTC-CCC.
+3. Once the sections have been approved, CPS will inform the registrar's office of the service learning sections to be listed in the schedule of courses.
 At this point the class will be listed in the course listings as a service learning course that fulfills (one tier of) the Public Service Graduation Requirement.

 The deadline to submit proposals for Fall 2016 is March 1st, 2016.

 Tulane University, New Orleans, LA 70118 504-988-5251 email@example.com